-On May 26, 2023, the 103rd General Assembly passed HB 3445, which, if enacted, would explicitly modify the text of Section 1-75(c)(1)(K)(iv) to require that projects in the Public School category must be "installed on public school land." -This legislation was sent to the Governor on June 22, 2023, and the Governor issued an amendatory veto on August 16, 2023.
-Asas of the time of filingpublication of this draft-2024 Plan for Commission approval, the General Assembly, there has not yet met to consider been no action taken on the amendatory veto.this bill.
-This particular modification to Section 1-75(c)(1)(K)(iv) appears clarify the legislative intent surrounding the creation of the category and furthermore would appear to settle any outstanding questions as to whether a project must be sited on land owned by a public school or district is prerequisite for the category. -Finally, the requirement appears to be consistent with the Commission's finding that projects located on district-owned land are installed "at" a public school.
-Accordingly, the Agency proposes that for purposes of this draft 2024 Plan, projects must be located on public school land, which may include district-owned land, in order to be considered installed "at" a public school, regardless of the gubernatorial action that may be taken on HB 3445.329 The Agency welcomes stakeholder feedback on this proposal through the public comment process.
+On May 26, 2023, the 103rd General Assembly passed HB 3445, which, if enacted, would explicitly modify the text of Section 1-75(c)(1)(K)(iv) to require that projects in the Public School category must be "installed on public school land."
+This legislation was sent to the Governor on June 22, 2023, and the Governor issued an amendatory veto on August 16, 2023.
+As of the time of filing of this 2024 Plan for Commission approval, the General Assembly has not yet met to consider action on the amendatory veto.
+This particular modification to Section 1-75(c)(1)(K)(iv) appears clarify the legislative intent surrounding the creation of the category and furthermore would appear to settle any outstanding questions as to whether a project must be sited on land owned by a public school or district is prerequisite for the category.
+Finally, the requirement appears to be consistent with the Commission's finding that projects located on district-owned land are installed "at" a public school.
+Accordingly, the Agency proposes that projects must be located on public school land, which may include district-owned land, in order to be considered installed "at" a public school, regardless of the action that may be taken on HB 3445.

 For community solar projects participating in the Public Schools category, the public school or school district which owns the land on which the project is located must be an anchor subscriber to the community solar project.
-As such, the public school or district must subscribe to a minimum of 10% of the project's capacity and, by law, cannot exceed 40% of the project's capacity. -The Agency recognizes that it may be difficult for a school district or public school to predict the levels of student enrollment - and thereby, energy usage - for the next 20 years. -The Agency will allow flexibility around the ability of an anchor tenant of a Public School category community solar project to transfer the subscription to another public school or school district and adjust the subscription size (within the 10-40% range) as needed. -In order to ensure that the benefits of the Public Schools category return to the schools that host these community solar projects, the Agency will allow for a hosting public school or school district to request a waiver from the requirement of serving as an anchor tenant subscriber as necessary during the subscription term. -The Agency developed the waiver process through solicitation of stakeholder feedback and published the process in the Program Guidebook.
+As such, the public school or district must subscribe to a minimum of 10% of the project's capacity and, by law, cannot exceed 40% of the project's capacity.
+The Agency recognizes that it may be difficult for a school district or public school to predict the levels of student enrollment - and thereby, energy usage - for the next 20 years.
+The Agency will allow flexibility around the ability of an anchor tenant of a Public School category community solar project to transfer the subscription to another public school or school district and adjust the subscription size (within the 10-40% range) as needed.
+In order to ensure that the benefits of the Public Schools category return to the schools that host these community solar projects, the Agency will allow for a hosting public school or school district to request a waiver from the requirement of serving as an anchor tenant subscriber as necessary during the subscription term.
+The Agency developed the waiver process through solicitation of stakeholder feedback and published the process in the Program Guidebook.